Fake leads drain your budget. But that’s not the only problem with bad lead data.

 - Bots or click-farms auto-submitting your form.

-- Throw-away or stolen emails/phones from people only after a freebie.
+- Throwaway or stolen emails and phone numbers from people who only want the freebie.

 - Duplicate entries, either the same person submitting again or a vendor reselling the lead.